glurp/DDS-Checklist/README.md

 1. ping each host with other
-2. check firewall(s) : rules are specifique to UDP port, which are link to your domainId and participantId
+2. check firewall(s) : if necessary, create rules for specific port UDP of DDS, which are link to your domainId and participantId (sse end of this doc)
-3. traceroute (or tracert) : check if the route is the good way between the 2 hosts
+3. traceroute (or tracert) : check if the route is the good way between the 2 hosts, use traceroute with UDP and ICMP (traceroute usage depends of os)
 4. ping with big packet : ``` ping -s 1500``` on linux, ``` ping -l 1500```  for windows
 5. nddsping at each side, each way , with the domainId you use  :

 > ``` nddsping -domaineId DD -peer other-ip  -publish ```
 > ``` nddsping -domaineId DD -peer other-ip -subscribe```
+>
+> When DDSPING is good, you are on the way :)
+>
+>

-6. Check if DDS use the good IP interface (network card...) : tcpdump or netstat greped with PID of  nddsping process, see linux CL
+6. Check if DDS use the good IP interface (network card...) : tcpdump or netstat grep with PID of  nddsping process, see linux CL
 7. each side, run a publisher (nddsping), check nddsspy:

 > ```nddsspy -domaindId DD  -peer other-ip  -printsample -typeWidth 40 -Verbosity 2```